MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/open-and-run-a-sample-app.md

 1. Near the left edge, click or tap **Save**.

 ## Next steps
-In this quickstart, you created your own app based on a sample that uses fictitious data stored in your cloud account.
+In this quickstart, you created a sample that uses fictitious data.
 For more help learning how to create an app, you can also automatically generate an app based on data in other sources such as Common Data Service, SharePoint, or Excel.

 > [!div class="nextstepaction"]
 > [Generate an app](data-platform-create-app.md)